 Paper examinations usually become necessary when there is some question as to whether one or more pages have been added to a multi-page document, or if a document was created at the time that it purports to have been created.
-As an example, a Last Will may be one such document.
-There may be a suspicion that one or more pages have been added or replaced subsequent to the original execution of the document.
+As an example, a Last Will or contract may be such a document.
+There may be suspicion that one or more pages have been added or replaced subsequent to the original execution of the document.

 Without going into great and unnecessary discussion of the paper manufacturing process, paper is commonly made of wood and/or cotton materials.
 During the production, various sizings, fillers, and coatings are added.
 Sizings, such as rosin, enable the paper to resist ink penetration.
 Fillers, such as clay, calcium carbonate, and titanium dioxide improve the surface and color of the paper.
 Various coatings are added to the paper to improve the appearance and printing properties.
 These additives will vary from one paper type or paper manufacturer to another.

 Chemical testing can determine which of these materials are present, and even the type of wood that was used in the paper’s manufacture.
-A comparison of the results of such testing can associate or dissociate a questioned page with a known standard.
-Unfortunately, these processes are destructive in nature and require sampling of both the questioned and standard paper.
-This is most often not convenient or allowed by the courts, the opposition, or the owner of the document.
-There are, however, many other properties of the paper that can be investigated and compared.
+A comparison of the results of such testing can associate or dissociate a questioned page with the remainder of the document.
+Unfortunately, these chemical processes are destructive in nature and require sampling of both the questioned page and the other remaining pages.
+This is most often not convenient, allowed by the courts, the opposition, or the owner of the document.
+There are, however, many other properties of the paper that can be investigated and compared without damage to the document.

 Paper Size and Thickness